The Fannie Mae refinance plus program

 The biggest (or at least first) qualification for the Fannie Mae Refi Plus Program is that your existing mortgage already be in the Fannie Mae portfolio.

 As part of the secondary mortgage market, Fannie Mae buys up existing loans in the primary mortgage market.
 Fannie Mae then becomes your new de facto lender.
-That means it is possible you could be eligible to get a Fannie Mae Refi Plus loan even if your existing mortgage loan wasn’t originally made with Fannie Mae.
+That means it is possible you could be eligible to get a Fannie Mae do Refi Plus loan even if your existing mortgage loan wasn’t originally made with Fannie Mae.
 If Fannie Mae purchased your mortgage from your lender, then you may qualify for the Fannie Mae Refinance Plus Program.
 The Fannie Mae website has a free online look-up tool you can use to determine whether or not Fannie Mae does currently hold your loan or not.